MeinePeptide

 Does the route matter — could I take it orally?

 Oral peptides of this kind get destroyed by gastric protease.
-Stick to subcutaneous if you want any chance of bioavailability.
+Stick to subcutaneous for any chance of bioavailability.